-A further example of this kind of pot was found during excavations relating to the Inverness West Link Road, probably at the Canal Park site, Torvean, in September 2016 (Fig. 5.12; cf. Peteranna 2016).
-These vessels are important because they form part of the story of the development of ‘Unstan bowls’, as discussed elsewhere (Sheridan 2016, 194 and fig. 3).
-Essentially, Unstan bowls did not originate in Orkney, but in northeast Scotland, where ‘prototypes’ dating as early as the 38th century BC have been found in the early modified CB assemblage at Balbridie ‘hall’, Aberdeenshire.
-The Culduthel (and Canal Park or Ness-side) vessels are mid-way in design between the Balbridie vessels and more ‘classic’ Unstan bowls.
+A further example of this kind of pot was found during excavations relating to the Inverness West Link Road, probably at the Canal Park site, Torvean (Peteranna 2016).
+These vessels are important because they form part of the story of the development of ‘Unstan bowls’ (Sheridan 2016, 194, fig. 3).
+Unstan bowls likely originated in northeast Scotland, where ‘prototypes’ dating as early as the 38th century BC have been found in the early modified CB assemblage at Balbridie ‘hall’, Aberdeenshire.
+The Culduthel and Canal Park or Ness-side vessels are mid-way in design between the Balbridie vessels and more ‘classic’ Unstan bowls.

-The pottery from this part of Highland Region that definitely or probably dates to c.
-3300–2900 BC has mostly been described as ‘Impressed Ware’ (although the Milton of Leys assemblage has been published as ‘Grooved Ware’ [MacSween 2003; MHG54230]; see below for discussion).
+The pottery from this part of Highland Region that dates to c 3300–2900 BC has mostly been described as ‘Impressed Ware’, although the Milton of Leys assemblage has been published as ‘Grooved Ware’ (MacSween 2003; MHG54230).
 As with Impressed Ware assemblages elsewhere in Scotland, impression is not the only decorative technique represented, and there are also undecorated vessels in the repertoire.
-The assemblages in question are from Culduthel Phases 7 and 8 (MHG51630; Fig. 5.16); Culduthel Phase 9 ([Lochrie, not named as author, in] Van Wessel 2012); Inverness Flood Relief Works (Sheridan 2011, plate 6, Pot 3); possibly Bellfield Farm, North Kessock (Lochrie 2009, 13); Fortrose and Rosemarkie Waste Water Works (Fig. 5.17; Sheridan 2014a, 21–2); Kinbeachie, Culbokie (MacSween 2001; MHG58909) and Lower Slackbuie ASDA site (Johnson 2012; EHG3271).
+The assemblages in question are from Culduthel (MHG51630); Culduthel Phase 9 (Van Wessel 2012); Inverness Flood Relief Works (Sheridan 2011, plate 6, Pot 3); possibly Bellfield Farm, North Kessock (Lochrie 2009, 13); Fortrose and Rosemarkie Waste Water Works (Sheridan 2014a, 21–2; Case Study Fortrose and Rosemarkie Waste Water Works); Kinbeachie, Culbokie (MacSween 2001; MHG58909) and Lower Slackbuie ASDA site (Johnson 2012; EHG3271; Case Study Kinbeachie Neolithic Settlement).
 A single vessel with impressed decoration found in the passage tomb of Carn Glas, Kilcoy, could conceivably be included in this category (Henshall and Ritchie 2001, 146; MHG9014).

-The assemblages vary in vessel form, type of impressed decoration and style of decoration, although a common feature is that decoration is usually restricted to the upper part of the body, and often occurs on the top of the flattish, sometimes expanded rim (Fig. 18).
-Undecorated pots are present in some of these assemblages, including Culduthel Phases 7 and 8 where one such pot (P34) has a narrow, flattish base (Fig. 5.19).
+The assemblages vary in vessel form, type of impressed decoration and style of decoration, although a common feature is that decoration is usually restricted to the upper part of the body, and it often occurs on the top of the flattish, sometimes expanded rim.
+Undecorated pots are present in some of these assemblages, including Culduthel where one such pot has a narrow, flattish base.
 Vessel forms are mostly deep-bellied jars.
-Of note is the presence of a pot of the ‘Fengate Ware’ style of Impressed Ware pottery from Inverness Flood Relief Works (Fig. 5.20; Sheridan 2011, Pot 3); this pottery style is widespread in England and Wales, but uncommon in Scotland.

-The second objection concerns the shape and decoration of the other vessels.
-The shapes of Vessels 7 and 8 are uncharacteristic of Grooved Ware and would fit better within the range noted for modified CB and Impressed Ware pottery.
+The eight-vessel Milton of Leys assemblage, which has been radiocarbon-dated to the same date range, has been attributed to the Grooved Ware tradition (MHG54230; MacSween 2003 and see Fig. 5.21).
+However this may be problematic as while Vessel 1 resembles a type of Grooved Ware that has vertical cordons, the date of 3331–3016 cal BC (SUERC-84856) obtained from encrusted organic residue on its interior (Copper et al 2019, 233) is considerably earlier than the dates for vertical cordon-decorated Grooved Ware elsewhere in Scotland (Copper et al 2018; 2019).
+It is also earlier than dates in England where this style of potter has been dated to c 2600 BC at Durrington Walls, Wiltshire, for example.
+In Orkney, where the Grooved Ware ceramic tradition seems to have originated, the earliest Grooved Ware from c 3200 BC, in no way resembles the vessels from Milton of Leys.
+The shapes of Vessels 7 and 8 from Milton of Leys are also uncharacteristic of Grooved Ware and would fit better within the range noted for modified CB and Impressed Ware pottery.
 Likewise, the impressed and incised decoration on Vessels 5–7 is not typical of that seen on Grooved Ware and, once again, fits better with that seen on pottery conventionally described as Impressed Ware.
 Therefore, rather than regarding the Milton of Leys assemblage as the earliest Grooved Ware assemblage in Britain, it might be better to characterise it as a local variant form of ‘Impressed Ware’.
-What is needed are many more assemblages dating to between c.3300 BC and c.
-2900 BC in this part of Highland Region, so that a more detailed picture of the range of forms and decoration can be obtained.
+What is needed to affirm this arguement is many more assemblages dating to between c 3300 BC and c 2900 BC in this part of Highland Region, so that a more detailed picture of the range of forms and decoration can be obtained.

-North/northeast Highland Region
+North/northeast of the Highland Region

 The pottery with rusticated impressed decoration differs from the ‘Impressed Ware’ in the southeast part of the Region in that the decoration extends over more of the body.
 Moreover, other elements of the ‘Impressed Ware’ repertoire are not present.
 There is currently no adequate term to describe the Middle Neolithic pottery of the northern and northeastern part of the Region, but the description given above summarises its elements.